-- 4.1 This guidance seeks to define best practice for the investigation and archaeological recording of buildings, structures, complexes and their setting, and concomitant reporting, in line with the regulations of CIfA, in particular the Code of conduct.
-It seeks to expand and explain general definitions in the Code for the practice for fieldwork and reporting. - 4.2 This Standard and guidance apply to all types of ABIR, whether generated by academic research, by local interest, through the planning process, by management proposals or by any other proposals which may affect the archaeological resource within a specified area.
+- 1.1 This guidance seeks to define best practice for the investigation and archaeological recording of buildings, structures, complexes and their setting, and concomitant reporting, in line with the regulations of CIFA, in particular the Code of conduct.
+It seeks to expand and explain general definitions in the Code for the practice for fieldwork and reporting. - 1.2 This Standard and guidance apply to all types of ABIR, whether generated by academic research, by local interest, through the planning process, by management proposals or by any other proposals which may affect the archaeological resource within a specified area. - 1.3 In addition, this document seeks to amplify guidance given in appropriate national planning policy guidelines and be compatible with current guidelines issued by regulatory authorities. - 1.4 This document provides guidance but cannot be exhaustive, particularly in its treatment of legislative issues.
+Archaeologists must ensure they are familiar with the specific legislation and common law pertinent to the area in which they are working.